What you need to know about Limb Loss and amputation

 Life after an amputation can be difficult, to say the least, especially in the early stages.
 Amputees often have to relearn how to perform even the simplest of tasks due to the traumatic bodily changes they have experienced as a result of their limb loss.
 This process can be overwhelming at times, causing patients to develop anxiety, depression, and overall mental and emotional fatigue.

 Have you suffered the devastating loss of a limb?
+Our California catastrophic accident lawyer can help.
 You may feel as if a happy and fulfilling life is no longer possible – and understandably so.
 An amputation is life-changing after all.
 However, it is NOT life-ruining.
 It IS still possible for you to lead a happy and fulfilling life.
 You can start taking a proactive role in your recovery by implementing the following tips.
 They are essential keys to living successfully as an amputee.

 - Keep your healthcare team informed of your status.
 Tell them about any changes in your activities, diet, pain, residual limb, or emotions.
 What may seem unimportant to you may actually be quite significant.
 It is important that your healthcare team catches a problem early.
 This way, they’ll have a better chance of resolving it with minimal pain and expense.

 - Establish reasonable goals.
 It’s an unavoidable fact that your recovery will take time, so it is best to be patient.
 Rather than set complex goals right off the bat, set smaller, achievable goals on a day-to-day basis, and accomplish them with help from your rehab team.
 As your strength and abilities improve, you can ramp up your goals accordingly.

 - Develop new habits.
 It is important that you take care of your residual limb if you want to prevent skin breakdown problems that could lead to severe pain and even life-threatening infections.
 This means washing your residual limb and performing skin checks every day.
 These activities can become ingrained as habits if you perform them consistently and devotedly.